AndrewTrieu/LUT-yliopisto/README.md

 - The solutions provided are not guaranteed to be correct or complete, use them at your own risk.
 - The solutions provided are solely my own work.

+## How did I figure out xxx?

+A lot of time and effort was spent on researching and experimenting.
+Check out the folder _Supporting materials_ for some tools I used during my studies.

 ## Contact

 If you have any questions or comments, feel free to reach out to me at andrewtrieu.2003@gmail.com.